-- Serve warm with powdered sugar and your favorite Lucky Leaf Toppers.
+- Serve warm with powdered sugar and your favorite fruit fillings.

-Set out a few cups of each of the different fruit Toppers on the table and let everyone have fun creating their own flavor of puff pancakes.
+Set out a few containers of different fruit fillings on the table and let everyone have fun creating their own flavor of puff pancakes.

 A dollop of whipped cream would also be a fun way to finish off the tops of these mini dutch baby pancakes.